 The Cango booking service is funded through a partnership comprising New Milton Town Council, Sway Parish Council and Hordle Parish Council.

 Since April 2014 the police support volunteers of Sway Community Speed Watch have been performing speed surveys at locations around Sway Parish that have been authorised by the police.
 The Speed Indicator Device (SID) is shared between Sway Parish Council, Boldre Parish Council, Lymington and Pennington Town Council and New Milton Town Council who each covered one quarter of the cost.
-Latest results for Sway are reported back to the Sway Parish Council Planning and Transport Committee and published on the Sway Community Speedwatch website at https://swaycsw.weebly.com/.
+Latest results for Sway are reported back to Sway Parish Council and published on the Sway Community Speedwatch website at https://swaycsw.weebly.com/.

 - A Neighbourhood Plan is aimed at the local community saying where they want development – not where they don’t want it.
 It should be more supportive of development than restrictive, and should be evidence-based.